-Elly Swartz is the acclaimed author of five middle grade novels: Finding Perfect, Smart Cookie, Give and Take, Dear Student, and Hidden Truths.
+Elly Swartz is the acclaimed author of sixe middle grade novels: Finding Perfect, Smart Cookie, Give and Take, Dear Student, Hidden Truths, and Stand by Me (2025).
 Swartz's books reflect her commitment to raising awareness about mental health.
 Her debut, Finding Perfect, was named one of the Best Children's Books About Mental Health by the Child Mind Institute and her most recent book, Dear Student, was recommended by Parents Magazine and named to Publishers Weekly 2022 Children's Books for Mental Health Awareness, and selected as a finalist for the 2023-24 Iowa Children's Choice Award, the 2023-2024 Keystone to Reading Secondary Book Award, and the Crown Award.
-Hidden Truths was named to Colby Sharp's Awesome 2023 Books list and Jennifer LaGarde's Best Books of 2023.
+Hidden Truths has received 2 starred reviews and was named to Colby Sharp's Awesome 2023 Books list and Jennifer LaGarde's Best Books of 2023.